EricJonsson/CommunicationPlatform/README.md

         timeout: The maximum amount of time the method should wait for new messages if blocking = True.

 * SignalVictory
   - Description: Signal the server that a game has concluded and declare the caller as the winner.
+Optionally pass a parameter with the color of the winning player.
   - Returns: 0 (Success) / -1 (Failure)
+  - Parameters: | int |

+        winner: The color winning player black = 1, white = 2 (optional).

 * GetPlayerInfo
   - Description: Retrieves `Playerinfo` about the calling player from the server.